climatepolicyradar/navigator-data-ingest/README.md

 - test data is downloaded from the pipeline bucket and compared against the expected output
 - s3 bucket objects and the bucket itself are removed

-The aws credentials that are stored as github secrets can be found in bitwarden as the following vault entry:
+The aws credentials that are stored as GitHub secrets can be found in bitwarden as the following vault entry:
 - AWS ci-build (sandbox)